BIMSBbioinfo/mergen/README.md

 ### Prerequisites

 - Make an AI account
-- Create an AI API key to use with the package
+- [Create an OpenAI API
+  key](https://platform.openai.com/account/api-keys) to use with the package
 - Set up the API key in R

 #### Configuring your AI API key